Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 UConn Stats and Trends

-- In UConn's eight games this season, it has four wins against the spread.
+- UConn has four wins against the spread in eight games this year.

-- So far this season, the Huskies have been installed as underdogs by a 14.5-point margin or more five times and are 3-2 ATS in those contests.
+- This year, the Huskies have two ATS wins in four games as an underdog of 15 points or more.

-- UConn's games this year have gone over the total in two out of seven opportunities (28.6%).
+- UConn's games this season have gone over the total in two out of seven opportunities (28.6%).

-- The Huskies have 13 giveaways this season, while the Blue Raiders have 17 takeaways .
+- The Huskies have turned the ball over 13 times, four fewer times than the Blue Raiders have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.